frectures/concurrency/README.md

 ### Exercise

 - Open the `MobyDick` class and study the `main` method
-  - It prints the first 23 lines of the novel
-- Count the frequencies of words (case-insensitive) in the `countWords` method
+- Count the frequencies of words
-  - The `regexTutorial` method demonstrates efficient word extraction
-  - The `MobyDickTest` class checks whether the 12 most frequent words are counted correctly
 - Can you increase the performance with parallel streams?

 ### Blocking queues